 Table 1 presents descriptive statistics for the stocks in our sample sorted on dispersion in analysts' earnings forecasts.
-The first row shows, consistent with the findings of Diether et al. (2002), that high dispersion stocks (Q5) earn lower future returns than low dispersion stocks (Q1).
-The return difference is statistically significant at the one percent level (with a t-value of 5.98).15 High dispersion stocks (Q5) appear to have considerably higher book-to-market ratios than low dispersion stocks, (Q1).
+The first row shows that, consistent with the findings of Diether et al. (2002), high dispersion stocks (Q5) earn lower future returns than low dispersion stocks (Q1).
+The return difference is statistically significant at the 1% level (with a t-value of 5.98).15 High dispersion stocks (Q5) appear to have considerably higher BM ratios than low dispersion stocks (Q1).
+The BM difference between high and low dispersion stocks, Q5 - Q1, is 0.3069 and statistically significant at the 1% level (with a t-value of 22.12).
+Surprisingly, high dispersion stocks (Q5) earn a lower return than low dispersion